JeremyDForsythe/icecream-tutorials/Tutorial1_DataBasics/Tutorial1_DataBasics.md

 ## Map of The Week Assignments

-1. Watch the YouTube Video: "Why All Maps Are Wrong" at https://youtu.be/kIID5FDi2JQ
+1. Watch the YouTube Video: ["Why All Maps Are Wrong"](https://youtu.be/kIID5FDi2JQ)
 2. Read the article <a href="https://open.lib.umn.edu/mapping/chapter/7-lying-with-maps/" target="_blank"> Lying With Maps</a> from the University of Minnesota.
 3. Submit your timezone map and land surface temperature map from this tutorial.
 ---